- 505km / 316 miles

 32km / 20 miles – 100% Off Road.
 Overnight in Tatopani in a lodge.
 Meal/s included: B, L & D

-Ride from Beni to Pokhara.
-Passing the confluence of the Kali Gandaki & the Modi Khola rivers amidst stunning scenery today is a challenging ride with some big climbs on tarmac but the day’s riding concludes with a peach of an off road trail down to Phewa Tal, Pokhara and our hotel.
+After lunch the challenges begin.
+Passing the confluence of the Kali Gandaki & the Modi Khola rivers we tackle some long climbs on tarmac amidst stunning scenery.
+The riding today concludes with a peach of an off trail down to Phewa Tal & Pokhara …. and in 2020 our Christmas Dinner.

 Ride from Kalasti to Palungtar.
 Another classic day of Nepalese riding – a maze of jeep trails through a landscape of rice paddies and fascinating villages & towns.